 Students often underestimate the time needed to write a proposal, so ensure that there is sufficient time dedicated to writing.
-The research results in the proposal should be original and performed by the student.
+Speak to your mentor or committee members about typical time allotments that they use for writing grant applications.
+The research data in the proposal should be original and performed by the student.
 In addition, while you must write a complete initial draft of the document, you are encouraged to seek advice from your mentor in revising subsequent versions.
 This is a learning opportunity and it is expected that such interactions will improve the final document that will be submitted to your committee for evaluation.
+Some students take the grant writing workshop offered during their 2nd and 3rd year, prior to taking their qualifying exam.
+Because the workshop format is writing a draft fellowship proposal, it can help the student with proposal organization and quality and clarity of the science writing.

-Part B - Oral Portion of the Examination:
+The Oral Component of the Examination:

-The date for the oral exam is scheduled by the student through the NGP office after consultation with the Guidance Committee.
-In order to prepare for the oral component of the Part B, arrange a mock oral exam.
+The date for the oral component of the exam is scheduled by the student through the NGP office after consultation with the Guidance Committee.
+In order to prepare for the oral component of the Qualifying Examination, arrange a mock oral exam.
 The mock exam should be presented to post-qual students or postdocs in your lab or in labs with related interests.
 Remember that no one, including NGP training faculty, can answer every question perfectly.
 Maintaining composure during the exam is important and will help you focus on the research.

-There are common types of questions asked during oral exams.
+There are questions addressing common topics that your Guidance Committee members may ask during oral exam.
 A partial list follows:

-- Specific details of experimental design, including statistical methods - The scientific or technical basis of methods used - The global significance or health-relatedness of the project - Relation of your project to other work in the field - Your knowledge of literature relevant to the project - Your ability to synthesize and summarize ideas
+- The rationale for performing the proposed studies - Specific details of experimental design, including statistical methods - The scientific or technical basis of methods used - Data interpretation, experimental pitfalls, and alternative approaches - The global significance or health-relatedness of the project - Relation of your project to other work in the field - Your knowledge of literature relevant to the project - Your ability to synthesize and summarize ideas